dz4k/denizaksimsek.com/entries/2021/hyperscript-event-delegation.md

 date: 2021-05-20 12:43:49
 ---

-This is how you do it:
+TL;DR This is how you do it:

 ```hyperscript
 on click